-Mitsubishi Electric makes active efforts to recruit female students in science, based on a target of "achieving a female ratio in new recruits from engineering fields of more than 20% in the future," as stated in the company's Action Plan, pursuant to the Act on Promotion of Women’s Participation and Advancement in the Workplace.
+Mitsubishi Electric makes active efforts to recruit woman students by setting a future goal for the woman ratio in new recruits from engineering fields in the company's Action Plan, pursuant to the Act on Promotion of Women’s Participation and Advancement in the Workplace.

 Various events are organized to actively disseminate genuine perspectives on working at Mitsubishi Electric.
-These include exchange forums where female students in science can interact with female engineers at various stages in their life and business areas, from junior employees and other employees who have children to managers, and seminars that include a tour designed to introduce day nurseries and other in-house facilities at Mitsubishi Electric.
-Websites and leaflets that introduce the way Mitsubishi Electric's female engineers carry out their jobs and their careers are also produced.
+These include exchange forums where woman students in science can interact with woman engineers at various business areas and occupations, from junior employees and other employees who have children to managers, and seminars that include a tour designed to introduce in-house facilities at Mitsubishi Electric.
+Websites and leaflets that introduce the way Mitsubishi Electric's woman engineers carry out their jobs and their careers are also produced.

 Top page of a featured website

 Mitsubishi Electric has received Eruboshi from the Ministry of Health, Labour and Welfare as an outstanding enterprise in promoting women’s participation and career advancement.